-Scientists Warn Ozone-Depleting CFCs Are Back, And Are Coming From ‘Mystery’ Source
+Scientists Warn Ozone-Depleting CFCs Are Back And Are Coming From ‘Mystery’ Source

 — Ajit Johnson (@ajitjohnson_n) May 18, 2018

 Unfortunately, the researchers noticed some troubling trends in their study, observing that CFC-11 emissions are, in fact, increasing due to the aforementioned mystery source.
-While its atmospheric levels are still declining, those figures aren’t decreasing at the rate they’re expected to, and appear to be slowed down by the newly discovered source of CFC emissions.
+While its atmospheric levels are still declining, those figures aren’t decreasing at the rate they’re expected to and appear to be slowed down by the newly discovered source of CFC emissions.
 Based on data taken from 12 sites around the world, CFC-11 emissions started ticking up once again at 2012, just two years after production was supposed to halt completely.

 “We’re raising a flag to the global community to say, ‘This is what’s going on, and it is taking us away from timely recovery from ozone depletion,'” said NOAA’s Stephen Montzka, who led a multinational team of scientists in authoring the new study.